 While historically Sapphire Preferred® and Capital One® Venture® Rewards Credit Card have had comparable bonus miles for new cardholders, Sapphire Preferred® has recently pulled ahead.
 Even though cardholders need to spend $1,000 more with the Sapphire Preferred® to earn the intro offer, the bonus miles with Sapphire Preferred® are 10,000 greater – a substantial difference.
 The Capital One® Venture® Rewards Credit Card has a slightly lower annual fee ($59 vs. $95) so if you’re a light credit card spending offsetting $59 each year will be an easier task.

-Chase Sapphire Preferred® continuous to stop the show when measuring its intro offer against other cards.
-The Barclaycard Arrival Plus™ World Elite MasterCard® offers 40,000 bonus miles to new cardholders after $3,000 in purchases within the first 90 days of account opening, however 40,000 is only worth $400 in travel, as opposed to 50,000 or $625 with the Sapphire card.
+Chase Sapphire Preferred® continues to stop the show when measuring its intro offer against other cards.
+The Barclaycard Arrival Plus™ World Elite MasterCard® offers 40,000 bonus miles to new cardholders after $3,000 in purchases within the first 90 days of account opening, however 40,000 is only worth $400 in travel, as opposed to the chance to earn 50,000 bonus points, or $625 in travel, with the Sapphire card.
 The Barclaycard Arrival Plus™ World Elite MasterCard® earns some brownie points with its general spending categories.
 Each purchase made with the Barclaycard Arrival PlusTM is worth 2x miles which is slightly more appealing than the Chase Sapphire Preferred® rewards categories.

 The Chase Sapphire Preferred® Card appeals to frequent travelers who spend a lot on their wanderlust and dining excursions.
 High spending with the Sapphire Preferred® will allow cardholders to easily offset the annual fee.